 - Risk management: 3D models allow governments, insurers, engineers, and architects to model a range of risks and how they might affect a city or region.
 They can carry out tests on all manner of risks – be that flood impacts, effects of climate change, overcrowding during events, or earthquake evacuation plans.

 - Urban planning: A 3D city model can be hugely beneficial for all kinds of urban planning.
-Whether it’s exploring how a new structure might look on a street, checking if a building will overshadow others, or deciding where to situate a new train station, these models provide an interactive way of planning the urban environment.
+Whether it’s exploring how a new structure might look on a street, assessing if a building will overshadow others, or deciding where to situate a new train station, these models provide an interactive way of planning the urban environment.
+Firstly, they allow us to visualize new structures within the existing environment.
+Secondly, they enable us to check potential overshadowing issues.
+Lastly, they assist in making informed decisions about the placement of new infrastructure like train stations.

-- Communications: In a similar vein, providing a 3D visualization of a new development that can be explored using a computer browser or a VR headset helps with marketing and communications, and can encourage acceptance from residents.
+- Communications: Similarly, we can provide a 3D visualization of a new development.
+Users can explore this using a computer browser or a VR headset.
+This approach aids marketing and communications efforts and can foster acceptance among residents.

 - Smart cities and RF planning: Telecom companies and IoT firms can use urban 3D models to find the best locations for sensors, 5G base stations, and other technology.